gaush123/similar_apps/README.md

 # similar_apps
-finding out similar apps for a given app
+Finding out similar apps for a given app using description of the apps

-Description extractor:
+To replicate results using vanilla python use 'requirments.txt' file

+To replicate results using anaconda run:
+- `conda env create -f similarapps.yml`

+To load mongo collection
+- run `unzip apps.zip` to load collection backup
+- run `mongorestore --host=<hostname> --db=apps <path_to_unzipped_apps_file>`

-app_info_extractor.ipynb
+**Description extractor**: app_info_extractor.ipynb

-Approach 1 & 2 using TF-IDF:
+**Approach 1 & 2 using TF-IDF**:  similar_apps_preprocessing-tf-idf.ipynb
-similar_apps_preprocessing-tf-idf.ipynb

-Approach 3 using word2vec:
+**Approach 3 using word2vec**:  word_to_vec_approach.ipynb

-word_to_vec_approach.ipynb
+- One will also need to download word2vec file (https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) to be able to vectorize function